SerhiiCho/timeago-docs/docs/versions/v3/index.md

 ---
 outline: deep
+title: Get Started - v3
 description: Learn how to quickly get started with the Timeago package
 ---

 # Guide
-To read about the package, you can on [What is Timeago?](/what-is-timeago) page.
+To read about the package, you can on [What is Timeago?](/v3/what-is-timeago) page.

 ## Quick Start
 Package versioning is following the Go Modules versioning.
 To get the latest version of the package run the following command: